Journalist who spoke to Peng Shuai says doubts remain | Sports-Games

 - China

-"It's a part of communication, propaganda, from the Chinese Olympic Committee," Ventouillac told The Associated Press on Tuesday, the day after L'Equipe published its exclusive.
-With "an interview to a big European newspaper, they can show: 'OK, there is no problem with Peng Shuai.
-See?
-Journalists (came), they can ask all the questions they wanted.'"
-The interview, as well as a dinner Peng had with International Olympic Committee President Thomas Bach and appearances she made at Olympic venues, have shone a deliberate and controlled spotlight on the three-time Olympian and former top-ranked doubles player.
+“It's a part of communication, propaganda, from the Chinese Olympic Committee,” Ventouillac told The Associated Press on Tuesday, the day after L'Equipe published its exclusive.
+Ventouillac said Chinese officials hoped the interview would show “there is no problem with Peng Shuai.
+See?''
+The interview, as well as a dinner Peng had with International Olympic Committee President Thomas Bach and appearances she made at Olympic venues have shone a deliberate and controlled spotlight on the three-time Olympian and former top-ranked doubles player.
 On Tuesday, Peng sat with Bach and watched American-born Chinese freestyle skier Eileen Gu win gold at the women's big air event.
 Ostensibly, the aim is to put to rest the question that fellow players and fans around the world have been posting online: Where is Peng Shuai?
-"It's important, I think, for the Chinese Olympic Committee, for the Communist Party and for many people in China to try to show: 'No, there is no Peng Shuai affair,''' Ventouillac said.
+“It's important, I think, for the Chinese Olympic Committee, for the Communist Party and for many people in China to try to show: 'No, there is no Peng Shuai affair,''' Ventouillac said.

-A Chinese Olympic committee official sat in on the discussion, translating Peng's comments from Chinese.
+A Chinese Olympic official sat in on the discussion, translating Peng's comments from Chinese.
 The newspaper then used an interpreter in Paris to ensure the accuracy of the comments that it published in French on Monday.
 It was her first sit-down discussion with non-Chinese-language media since the accusation.
-Ventouillac said one of L'Equipe's aims for the interview was to show Peng face-to-face that ''she is not alone" and that people around the world are concerned for her.
+“She answered our questions without hesitating — with, I imagine, answers that she knew.
+She knew what she was going to say,'' Ventouillac said. ''But you can't know whether it was formatted or something.
+She said what we expected her to say.”
+“We started by asking questions about tennis ...
+It helped her relax, unwind,'' he said.
+Ventouillac said she seemed more nervous and careful when asked questions about the post and her relationship with the official.
+Ventouillac said one of L'Equipe's aims for the interview was to show Peng that ''she is not alone” and that people around the world are concerned for her.

 He believes that international support has helped protect her during the controversy.
 Someone not so well-known outside China likely would be in jail for such an allegation against a senior official, Ventouillac speculated.